jatin69/jatin69.github.io/_pages/hompage.md

     </header>
     <div style="margin: 2em 0em 2em 0em; text-align: left;">
         <p>
             Hello World!
-I'm currently an SDE Intern at Amazon India.
-I'm also a final semester MCA student at Department of Computer Science, University of Delhi.
+I'm Jatin Rohilla.
+I recently completed my MCA from Department of Computer Science, University of Delhi.
+I'm passionate about web and software development.
+I dabbled with a few projects during my college time, check them out under <a href="/projects">Projects</a>.
+More details can be found on my github.
         </p>
         <p>
-            I'm passionate about web and software development.
-If you're interested in knowing about my technical experience, checkout my <a href="/projects">Projects</a>.
+            Currently, I'm an SDE 1 at Amazon India.
+When not working from home, i usually work out of Bangalore.
         </p>
         <!-- <p>Here's my <a href="/resume">Resume</a>. </p> -->
     </div>